 The fight against the forced hijab has been documented since it began immediately after the 1979 Iranian revolution.
 Iranian women have gone so far as to shave their heads in protest of wearing the hijab.
 Last week, however, the fight against forced hijab took a new turn.
-Iranian men have begun wearing the hijab in public, as well as in social media posts, in protest of the13882194_1455418324472257_9184109751125894604_n forced covering.
+Iranian men have begun wearing the hijab in public, as well as in social media posts, in protest of the forced covering.

 The campaign began on the Facebook group My Stealthy Freedom, which has been at the forefront of the fight against forced hijab.
 One of the submitted posts states “Compulsion is not a good feeling.
 I hate when they used morality police in order to force my wife to wear compulsory hijab.
 There are a lot of men in Iran who have respect for women’s freedom of choice, so those conservatives that are not happy with our wives’ “bad hijab”, are not representative of Iranian men at all.”